paulstansifer/unseemly/README.md

 Unseemly is sort of a descendant of FreshML and Romeo (but without the parts of Romeo corresponding to Pure FreshML).
-Romeo allowed for manipulation of syntax types with complex binding information, but (a) syntax was otherwise untyped
+Romeo allowed for manipulation of syntax types with complex binding information, but
+  * syntax was otherwise untyped
-     (b) there was no macro system (so the syntax manipulation was pointless!)
+  * there was no macro system (so the syntax manipulation was pointless!)
-     (c) it was more of a core calculus
+  * it is just a core calculus

 ### SugarJ / SoundX

+SoundX is a language with syntax extensions in which typechecking occurs before expansion.
+It provides sound language extensions, but
+  * it doesn't support binding annotations
+    (in practice, this means that syntax extension authors wind up writing specifications that contain logic-y things like `x ∉ dom(E)`.)
+  * the language extensions aren't macros (they're not themselves part of the language)
+  * it is just a core calculus

+(TODO: are the extensions themselves statically verified to be type-preserving?
+ I think so, but I don't remember for sure.)

 ### Wyvern

+Wyvern's primary motivating example
+ (write SQL, not strings containing SQL, in your general-purpose code) is a lot like Unseemly's vision of inline syntax extension.
+Wyvern is an engineered programming language, not a core calculus.

+Wyvern also includes a number of features that are outside the scope of Unseemly.

+(TODO: learn more about Wyvern)

 ### Terra

+Terra, from a quick glance (TODO: learn more), appears to be a language with a close relationship to Lua, similar to the relationship that Unseemly-based languages would have.

+In this case, it looks like the goal is to marry a high-level and low-level language together, without an FFI and with inline embedding.

+### Rust and SweetJS

+Rust and SweetJS are non-S-expression-based language with macro systems that allow rich syntax.